Harold Evans, crusading editor on both sides of the Atlantic, dies at 92

 A 1972 report in the Sunday Times, “Our Thalidomide Children: A Cause for National Shame,” led the attorney general to issue an injunction, spurring a legal battle that Mr. Evans and the paper’s executives took all the way to the House of Lords and the European Court of Human Rights in Strasbourg.

 Thalidomide victims received new compensation, through a trust worth about $40 million, and in 1977, the human rights court ruled that the British government had infringed on freedom of the press.
-The episode was considered Mr. Evans’s greatest triumph, a dual victory for both thalidomide survivors and freedom of the press.
+The episode was considered Mr. Evans’s greatest triumph, a dual victory for both thalidomide survivors and press freedom.

 “News is whatever someone wants to suppress,” he later told the Toronto Globe and Mail.
 “Everything else is advertising.”